-(C) At the conclusion of the 60-day postponement period, if the worker has not attended and cooperated with a medical arbiter examination or established good cause, there shall be no further opportunity for the worker to attend a medical arbiter examination for this claim closure.
-The reconsideration record shall be closed, and the director shall issue an order on reconsideration based upon the existing record.

-(D) All disability benefits suspended pursuant to this subsection, including all disability benefits awarded in the order on reconsideration, or by an Administrative Law Judge, the Workers' Compensation Board or upon court review, shall not be due and payable to the worker.

-(f) The costs of examination and review by the medical arbiter or panel of medical arbiters shall be paid by the insurer or selfinsured employer.

-(g) The findings of the medical arbiter or panel of medical arbiters shall be submitted to the director for reconsideration of the notice of closure.

-(h) After reconsideration, no subsequent medical evidence of the worker's impairment is admissible before the director, the Workers' Compensation Board or the courts for purposes of making findings of impairment on the claim closure.

-(i)(A) When the basis for objection to a notice of closure issued under this section is a disagreement with the impairment used in rating the worker's disability, and the director determines that the worker is not medically stationary at the time of the reconsideration or that the closure was not made pursuant to this section, the director is not required to appoint a medical arbiter prior to the completion of the reconsideration proceeding.

-(B) If the worker's condition has substantially changed since the notice of closure, upon the consent of all the parties to the claim, the director shall postpone the proceeding until the worker's condition is appropriate for claim closure under subsection (1) of this section.

-(9) No hearing shall be held on any issue that was not raised and preserved before the director at reconsideration.
-However, issues arising out of the reconsideration order may be addressed and resolved at hearing.

-(10) If, after the notice of closure issued pursuant to this section, the worker becomes enrolled and actively engaged in training according to rules adopted pursuant to ORS 656.340 and 656.726, any permanent disability payments due for work disability under the closure shall be suspended, and the worker shall receive temporary disability compensation and any permanent disability payments due for impairment while the worker is enrolled and actively engaged in the training.
+- tended and cooperated with a medical arbiter examination or established good cause, the worker may not attend a medical arbiter examination for this claim closure.
+The reconsideration record must be closed, and the director shall issue an order on reconsideration based upon the existing record. - (D) All disability benefits suspended under this subsection, including all disability benefits awarded in the order on reconsideration, or by an Administrative Law Judge, the Workers' Compensation Board or upon court review, are not due and payable to the worker - (f) The insurer or self-insured employer shall pay the costs of examination and review by the medical arbiter or panel of medical arbiters. - (g) The findings of the medical arbiter or panel of medical arbiters must be submitted to the director for reconsideration of the notice of closure. - (h) After reconsideration, no subsequent medical evidence of the worker's impairment is admissible before the director, the Workers' Compensation Board or the courts for purposes of making findings of impairment on the claim closure. - (i)(A) If the basis for objection to a notice of closure issued under this section is a disagreement with the impairment used in rating the worker's disability, and the director determines that the worker is not medically stationary at the time of the reconsideration or that the closure was not made pursuant to this section, the director is not required to appoint a medical arbiter before completing the reconsideration proceeding. - (B) If the worker's condition has substantially changed since the notice of closure, upon the consent of all the parties to the claim, the director shall postpone the proceeding until the worker's condition is appropriate for claim closure under subsection (1) of this section. - (9) No hearing shall be held on any issue that was not raised and preserved before the director at reconsideration.
+However, issues arising out of the reconsideration order may be addressed and resolved at hearing. - (10) If, after the notice of closure issued pursuant to this section, the worker becomes enrolled and actively engaged in training according to rules adopted pursuant to ORS 656.340 and 656.726, any permanent disability payments due for work disability under the closure shall be suspended, and the worker shall receive temporary disability compensation and any permanent disability payments due for impairment while the worker is enrolled and actively engaged in the training.
 When the worker ceases to be enrolled and actively engaged in the training, the insurer or self-insured employer shall again close the claim pursuant to this section if the worker is medically stationary or if the worker's accepted injury is no longer the major contributing cause of the worker's combined or consequential condition or conditions pursuant to ORS 656.005 (7).
 The closure shall include the duration of temporary total or temporary partial disability compensation.
 Permanent disability compensation shall be redetermined for work disability only.
 If the worker has returned to work or the worker's attending physician has released the worker to return to regular or modified employment, the insurer or self-insured employer shall again close the claim.
-This notice of closure may be appealed only in the same manner as are other notices of closure under this section.
+This notice of closure may be appealed only in the same manner as are other notices of closure under this sec-